athfu/athfu.github.io/content/wordcount/count.md

 Will I [Hate Writing Less](https://www.sashachapin.com/course-info)?
 Only time (and this heatmap) will tell.

-I built this fun and colourful heatmap to see how many words I write each day.<br>
+I built this fun and colourful heatmap to visualize how many words I write each day.
+Please note, the _real data_ begins on 2023-07-01.
+Mock data was used for the earlier days :)<br>

 {% set data %}
 {% include "./wordCount.json" %}